Schema: Data Validation

 // OK, returns {'optional' => null, 'nullable' => null}

-By default, there can be no extra items in the input data:
+By default, no additional items can be present in the input data:

 $schema = Expect::structure([